 Cremation is such a complete and final disposition of human remains that a mandatory wait period enables the family and the authorities to be clear that cremation is their choice.

 After the mandatory waiting period, cremation can be performed.
 All the legal next of kin must sign a Cremation Authorization Form and a cremation permit will be issued.
 In the case of siblings, all must sign to authorize a cremation.
-If there is any disagreement or issue obtaining all signatures, cremation may be prohibited or delayed.
+Cremation may be prohibited or delayed if there is any disagreement or issue obtaining all signatures.

 Visit our article on Cremation Laws and How they Affect Cremation Arrangements.